Dartegnian/darts-dots/README.md

 ## What's inside

+### Backup script
+State-of-the-art, performant, Excel-spreadsheet-driven script to backup all my precious dotfiles without the need for me to manually transfer the configuration scripts to The Cloud™.

 ### Alacritty
 [GPU](https://en.wikipedia.org/wiki/Nvidia)-accelerated terminal (why?).
 Speeds up `cmatrix` by a whopping 5 frames, enough frames to get that Hackerman™ feel.
 Still, it has weird `cava` glitches up the [wazoo](https://en.wikipedia.org/wiki/Wahoo).
 I don't care since I use `cool-retro-term` anyway.